atsikiridis/atsikiridis.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I spent the past two weeks in Greece!
-During this time, I gave a [talk](https://archimedesai.gr/en/events/290-archimedes-talks-series-to-trust-or-not-to-trust-assignment-mechanisms-with-predictions-in-the-private-graph-model-1) at the [Archimedes Research Unit](https://archimedesai.gr/en/) and attended [WALE 2024](https://wale.gr/2024/).
+During this time, I gave a [talk](https://archimedesai.gr/en/events/290-archimedes-talks-series-to-trust-or-not-to-trust-assignment-mechanisms-with-predictions-in-the-private-graph-model-1) at the [Archimedes Research Unit](https://archimedesai.gr/en/) in Athens and attended [WALE 2024](https://wale.gr/2024/) in Kefalonia.